ViewTouch/viewtouch/README.md

 =========
 ![ViewTouch Point of Sale Computer with 15.8" Display](https://www.viewtouch.com/poscomputer.avif) The ViewTouch website and contact point is http://www.viewtouch.com  Email: gene@viewtouch.com  Phone: 541-515-5913.
-Shown here and on the ViewTouch home page, the ViewTouch all-in-one touchscreen PoS computer powered by the Raspberry Pi, manufactured by Chipsee, Bejing, China.
+Shown here and on the ViewTouch home page, the ViewTouch all-in-one touchscreen PoS computer powered by the Raspberry Pi Compute Module 5, manufactured by Chipsee, Bejing, China.

 ViewTouch microSD image
 =========
 <a href="http://www.viewtouch.com/nc.html">The latest ViewTouch image for the Raspberry Pi</a> can be downloaded, decompressed and copied to a 32Gb or larger microSD card.
-The image boots to the ViewTouch desktop and offers desktop support features for ViewTouch Point of Sale.
+The image boots to the ViewTouch desktop, offers desktop support features for ViewTouch Point of Sale, and runs on Raspberry Pi computers 4 and 5.

 Screenshots
 =========